jacobf18/tabular/mcpfn/train.md

 # Training the model

+Make sure to always pull the newest version of the code before running the script.
 The training script is located in `mcpfn/scripts/train_stage1.sh`.
 Read this entire markdown file before running the script.

 ## Running the script